romaneg/bread-and-cheeses/_posts/logbook/2019-08-02-cream-cheese-EN.md

 ### Recipe

-1.Mix the milk and the cream with the ferment.
-Be sure that your ferment is active (feed it about 12h-24h before using).
+1.Be sure that your ferment is active (feed it about 12h-24h before using).
+Mix the milk and the cream with the ferment in a bowl or glass jar.

-![cream cheese first steps]({{site.baseurl}}/assets/img/cheese/2019-08/cream-cheese_part1.jpg)

-2.Let the bowl at room temperature during about 10h (if room temperature is ~25°C).
+2.Let it covered at room temperature during about 10h (if room temperature is ~25°C).
-The cream will thicken slowlier if the temperature is lower, wait longer.
+The cream will thicken slowlier if the temperature is lower.
+If so, wait longer.

+![cream cheese first steps]({{site.baseurl}}/assets/img/cheese/2019-08/cream-cheese_part1.jpg) *Top left: milk+cream fermented, ready.
+Bottom left: mixture poured in muslin.
+Top right: mixture in muslin let to drain in a big jar.
+Bottom right: the mixture is ready to be mixed with salt.*

 3.When it is ready, pour to a muslin and let drain in your fridge (to slow down fermentation) for several hours.
+I use a big jar with an elastic band, I find it very convenient.
+You can also use a colander or equivalent.

-There should be very clear whey in the bottom of your container.
+4.There should be very clear whey in the bottom of your containerand water has stopped dripping.
+The mixture is very creamy, like very thick sour cream.

-![cream cheese next steps]({{site.baseurl}}/assets/img/cheese/2019-08/cream-cheese_part2.jpg)

-4.Then mix with salt and let drain one more time for several hours.
+Then mix with salt, pour into the muslin again and let drain one more time for several hours.

+![cream cheese next steps]({{site.baseurl}}/assets/img/cheese/2019-08/cream-cheese_part2.jpg) *Top left: mix with salt.
+Top right: let drain again for a few hours.
+Bottom left: cream cheese is ready.
+Bottom right: store in a container in your fridge.*

+5.Remove from the muslin, store in a container in your fridge.

-5.It is ready to eat!
+6.It is ready to eat!
 Delicious on bread.

 **Tip**: use the whey to water your plants!